Vera and Donald Blinken Open Society Archives

 Digital Archive of Cultural Heritage

-The Digital Archive of Cultural Heritage is the result of a cooperation agreement (2019) signed by the Cultural Heritage Studies Program (CHS Program) at Central European University (CEU) and the Vera and Donald Blinken Open Society Archives (Blinken OSA) at CEU.
-As of December 2020, it contains 40 audio and video recordings made by the faculty, students and former students of the CHS Program in different geographical locations connected to various aspects of intangible cultural heritage.
+The Digital Archive of Cultural Heritage is the result of a cooperation agreement (2019) signed by the Cultural Heritage Studies Program (CHSP) at Central European University (CEU) and the Vera and Donald Blinken Open Society Archives (Blinken OSA) at CEU.
+Faculty and students at CHSP deal with both material and intangible cultural heritage in their research.
+In the first phase of this project, the collection of Intangible Cultural Heritage data is made publicly available.

 Songs, tales, music, rituals and orally transmitted sacred texts are traditionally treated as important aspects of intangible heritage.
 Religious teachings of non-bookish religions, oral history, or orally transmitted memories of a community or a family, even the recollections of a person’s life are considered equally important parts of intangible heritage.
 All these are extremely vulnerable to change in a world which is rapidly transforming due to globalization and technical modernization.
 This collection of audio and visual materials not only constitutes a body of valuable information on various cultures for researchers, but it is also a cultural repository for the diaspora or younger members of the host communities, who may desire to rediscover their own cultural heritage.

-In 2017 and 2018, the Analizing Kyrgyz Narratives (AKYN) Research Group at the American University of Central Asia (AUCA) in Bishkek made six recordings of performances of an episode from the Kyrgyz-language Manas epos.
-Three of these are performances of manaschi Talantaaaly Bakchiev (1971-) recorded on October 31, December 12 and December 22, 2017, while the remaining three are performances by manaschi Doolot Sydykov (1983-), recorded on February 16, February 22, and March 1, 2018, respectively.
+Six recordings of episodes from the Kyrgyz-language Manas epos were collected in 2017 - 2018, as part of a research project of the Analizing Kyrgyz Narratives (AKYN) Research Group at the American University of Central Asia (AUCA, Bishkek), coordinated by James Plumtree.
+Three of the recordings are performances of manaschi Talantaaaly Bakchiev (1971-) recorded on October 31, December 12 and December 22, 2017, while the remaining three are performances by manaschi Doolot Sydykov (1983-), recorded on February 16, February 22, and March 1, 2018, respectively.
 The general aim of the project was to collect and study the current status of Manas performances in post-Soviet Kyrgyzstan, while variants of the same narrative episode were recorded to study methods of construction of contemporary performers.
-The coordinator of the project was former CEU Medieval Studies PhD student and Assistant Professor at AUCA, James Plumtree.

-Stanzin Namgail is a native of Zangla village in the Zanskar Valley of the Indian Himalayas (also known as Western Tibet).
+These recordings of Zanskari oral tradition were collected in 2018 by Stanzin Namgail, a native of Zangla village in the Zanskar Valley of the Indian Himalayas (also known as Western Tibet).
 Isolated from the rest of the world by high mountain ranges, this region retained its unique local culture well into the second half of the twentieth century.
 In the past few decades, however, the construction of roads linking the region to the outside word, the arrival of tourism and the socio-economic transformation driven by various aspects of modernization have led to a swift decline of traditional Zanskari culture, including its rich oral tradition.
-In the summer of 2018, Stanzin Namgail, who is a CEU Cultural Heritage Studies MA alumnus, conducted oral history interviews and recorded tales, songs and other elements of endangered oral tradition.
-It is from among these that we now present about two dozen audio recordings.
+The collection contains oral history interviews conducted by Namgail, as well as recording of tales, songs and other elements of endangered oral tradition.